 2. More convenient.
 Completely online sign in.

-4. Immediate scores sent to teacher and stored online.
+4. Immediate scores sent to students and Certificates printed by Instructors.

 9-1-1 Certification True or False: